Pineapple Express

 Pineapple Express is a specific recurring atmospheric river both in the waters immediately northeast of the Hawaiian Islands and extending northeast to any location along the Pacific coast of North America.
-It is a non-technical term and a meteorological phenomenon.
+It is a non-technical term for a meteorological phenomenon.
 It is characterized by a strong and persistent large-scale flow of warm moist air, and the associated heavy precipitation.
 A Pineapple Express is an example of an atmospheric river, which is a more general term for such relatively narrow corridors of enhanced water vapor transport at mid-latitudes around the world.